osm-search/nominatim-org-site/_posts/2020-11-11-places-and-boundaries.md

 It works but doesn't always get you the best answer.
 The results can be long and contain irrelevant names.
-What you really want to do is build a structured address for your place, something of the form: 'place A is in suburb B, city C, province P in country Neverland'.
-With structured addresses we can format our results in the same way as you would habitually put an address on a letter.
+What you really want to do is build a structured address for your place, something of the form: 'place A is in suburb B, city C, province P in country Neverland.'
+With structured addresses we can format our results in the same way you would habitually put an address on a letter.
 That greatly improves readability.
 Structured addresses are also useful for finding the most relevant search.
 When looking for 'Amalienstr, Karlsruhe' it is much more likely that you mean the street in the city of Karlsruhe than